FVRL has a variety of free services to make our libraries and materials accessible to all.

 Americans with Disabilities Act Compliance

-Mary Abler, Deputy Director of Operations and Strategic Initiatives, is the Americans with Disabilities Act (ADA) coordinator for FVRL.
-You may contact her by mail, phone or email:
+Alicia Gomori, Deputy Director, is the Americans with Disabilities Act (ADA) coordinator for FVRL and Justin Keeler, Outreach and Community Partnerships Director serves as second.
+You may contact them by mail, phone or email:

 Fort Vancouver Regional Libraries